opentext-idol/idol-rich-media-tutorials/tutorials/showcase/object-class-recognition/PART_II.md

 ## Next steps

-Why not try more tutorials to explore some of the other analytics available in Media Server, linked from the [main page](../../README.md).
+Why not try more tutorials to explore some of the other analytics available in Media Server, linked from the [showcase page](../README.md).